Treatment begins in a particular place…

 - A communal activity and meeting room

-- Covered, private parking and a confidential entrance
+- Plenty of covered, private parking and a discreet entrance

 Intensive Outpatient Program (IOP)